deltics/deltics.smoketest/README.md

 **Only CONSOLE test suites are supported currently.**

 [_New in 2.1.0_]

 To reduce the amount of 'noise' in the console output, only test failures or errors are reported to the console by default.
-For full output, including passed tests, specify `-celebrateSuccess` (or the short form: `-cs`) on the command line to the test run.
+For full output, including passed tests, specify `-showAllResults` (or the short form: `-a`) on the command line when executing the test exe.
 This does not affect the totals in the test run summary output to the console at the end of a run, nor does it affect the output of any results writers.

 ## Saving Test Results To File